pokt-network/docs/content/node/faq.md

 Your node can crash due to the following reasons:

-1. Having too many open files
-2. Resource limitations

-#### Too Many Open Files

-Make sure your `ulimit` is set correctly on your user profile.
+1. **Having too many open files:** Make sure your `ulimit` is set correctly on your user profile.
 Find instructions on how to set your `ulimit` above.

-#### Resource Limitations

-Make sure your node meets the minimum hardware requirements for both a Pocket node and the blockchain nodes you're servicing.
+2. **Resource limitations:** Make sure your node meets the minimum hardware requirements for both a Pocket node and the blockchain nodes you're servicing.
 Details are above on this page.

 ### Will my node be slashed for downtime?